 WILDLIFE & NATURAL RESOURCES INITIATIVE

-Changing visitation, land use and development patterns, climate change, and invasive species all threaten to disrupt the sensitive ecological relationships that characterize Grand Teton today.
+Changing visitation, land use and development patterns, environmental shifts, and invasive species all threaten to disrupt the sensitive ecological relationships that characterize Grand Teton today.
 Activities supported by this initiative will supplement the park’s finite operating resources and make significant strides toward ensuring the long-term ecological integrity of Grand Teton National Park, as well as its ability to adapt as needs evolve.

 OUR PRIORITIES